open-telemetry/opentelemetry-cpp/docs/building-with-vs2019.md

 times faster than MSBuild for a full clean build.
 Incremental builds with *Ninja* are also considerably faster.
 Each incremental build is taking about 10 seconds total for 2 build configurations.
 Absolute time may differ depending on machine being benchmarked.
-Relative ratio on most machines demonstrate that building with *Ninja* build greatly optimizes your development cycle.
-Not only it saves your development time, optimizes your CI/CD cycle, it is also much more environmentally friendly.
+Relative ratio on most machines demonstrates that building with *Ninja* build system greatly optimizes your development cycle.
+Not only it saves your development time, optimizes your CI/CD cycle, but it is also much more environmentally friendly.